 Section 31.15 Employees who apply for a promotional opportunity must meet the established guidelines on absenteeism as a factor in determining promotional qualifications prior to being certified.

 Section 31.16 After three (3) months of service, accrued vacation, compensatory leave, and/or alternative holiday leave may be used for sick leave when accrued sick leave has been exhausted.
-Each of these instances of leave use will count as an emergency leave request per Section 36.5 unless the leave is designated as Family Medical Leave and after consideration of previous use of Family Medical Leave.
-If an Employee has used all of his/her emergency leave requests, the absences will be considered LWOP per Section 25.1.
-The granting of any of these requests shall be at the discretion of the appropriate supervisor who may, prior to an approval determination, request medical verification of the absence when a question exists regarding the nature of the specific absence or when the Employee’s overall attendance record has been less than satisfactory.
 Upon receipt of the appropriate medical verification, the Employee shall be granted the use of available vacation, compensatory leave, or alternative holiday leave for the absence.
 Family Medical Leave Act (FMLA) documentation may serve as appropriate medical verification for using available vacation, compensatory leave, or alternative holiday leave for a sick absence.
 The City has the right to designate FMLA leave regardless of whether the Employee requests the leave.
 FMLA shall run concurrent with any other available leave.
+If appropriate medical verification is not provided within two (2) days of returning to work, and the employee has exhausted all sick leave, the absence will be considered unauthorized leave without pay (LWOP).

 Section 31.17 The use of forty-eight (48) hours or less of accrued Sick Leave in any twelve (12) month period, in and of itself, shall not be considered abuse.
-Any Employee who has used in excess of eighty (80) hours of sick leave or unauthorized leave without pay per calendar year (for non FMLA absences) will not be eligible for Special Merit Increases given in that calendar year.
+Any Employee who has used in excess of eighty (80) hours of sick leave or unauthorized leave without pay per calendar year (for non FMLA absences) will not be eligible for Special Merit Increases (SMI) given in that calendar year.
 Any absence of twenty-four (24) continuous hours or more will count as one (1) day absence.

 Section 31.18 Any Employee who has used zero (0) hours of sick leave for one-half (1/2) of a fiscal year shall have an option to sell back eight (8) hours of sick leave to the City for cash payment or request (8) hours sick leave be converted to vacation.
 The parties agree this shall allow a maximum sell back of sick time or conversion from sick to vacation of sixteen (16) hours per fiscal year.